inkle/ink/Documentation/WritingWithInk.md

 The queries given above mostly generalise nicely to multi-valued lists

-    LIST letters = a,b,c
+    LIST Letters = a,b,c
-    LIST numbers = one, two, three
+    LIST Numbers = one, two, three

     VAR mixedList = (a, three, c)